-In a previous post entitled Avoid Blowing Your Revenue Engine I showed you the importance of calculating your maximum capacity and how it can help you make better operational decisions.
-Maximum Capacity is important to understanding where the sales function should be focused and if your pricing is set properly too.
+In a previous post, Avoid Blowing Your Revenue Engine, I described how important calculating your maximum capacity is and how it can help you make better operational decisions.
+Now I want to show you how to use your price to fix a capacity issue.

-The first step is to review your maximum capacity (see previous post) determining if excess capacity exists.
-The question from here is ”does your current level of sales create a good profit?”
-A ”good” profit is very subjective but profit margins vary from industry to industry so it has to be subjective.
-Check industry reports to determine where profitability should be for your company.
+First let’s review your maximum capacity (see previous post) determining you have excess capacity.
+From here you would ask, ”does my current level of sales create a good profit?”
+A ”good” profit is subjective, but profit margins vary from industry to industry.
+So, check reports in your industry to determine where you profitability should fall for a company like yours.

-If you are near capacity and the answer to the profitability question is no, then you have an entirely different problem.
+If you are near operational capacity and the answer to the profitability question is no, then you have an entirely different problem.
 One of two different situations may exist.
-First, your expenses potentially are too high.
-Or second and a more likely situation is that your pricing is too low.
+First, your expenses may be too high.
+Or second, and a more likely situation, is your price is too low.

-To fix the problem you need to focus on your expenses to assure that they are in line.
+To fix the problem you need to review your expenses to assure that they are in line.
 Don’t begin cutting haphazardly (see our previous posting, Are Your Sales Down Because of Poor Decisions Made Months Ago?).
 If you feel expenses are in line, look to your pricing.
 Far too many small business improperly price their products and services.
 Watch this video to get a better idea about when to increase your price.

-Can you see why it is so critical to understand the key drivers, like maximum capacity, for your business?
+Can you see why it’s so critical to understand your key drivers, like maximum capacity, for your business?
 It tells you when you need to hire more employees and order more equipment and material.
 It also tells you how much revenue your operation can produce; provides you with the targets for your sales and marketing efforts; and can give you deep insight into your company’s pricing structure.

 Find out how you can fix all these problems by registering for our Tuning Your Revenue Engine Masterclass.
 Just click the button below to register.